Originally published on July 12th, 2018. Updated February 16th, 2021.

 Make it Easy Peasy

 Maybe this tip is not so surprising — we humans like things easy.
 The shorter our attention spans grow, the busier our schedules get, the more frustrated we become with anything slightly complicated.
-We give up on lengthy content, overwhelming options or processes which require too many clicks.
+We give up on lengthy content, overwhelming options, or processes that require too many clicks.
 Keep content short, and limit the mouse movement and clicks required to complete your CTA.

 Focus on the Consumer